Sanj2k/Group-Project/README.md

 # group-project-comp229

-This is our GitHub repo for COMP229 Group 2 Project.
+This is our GitHub repo for COMP229 Group 2 Project..

 ## The following are instructions on how to contribute to the project.